sourcetoad/open-source/docs/github-actions/aws-ecs-deploy-action.md

 4. Triggers a deployment of the service defined by the `ecs_service_name` input.
 5. Polls the service until the deployment is complete with informational output on the Failed, Pending, Desired and Running tasks.

-This allowed us to maintain roughly the same workflow we had with EC2 and a [similar action](./aws-codedeploy-action.md) we built
+This allowed us to maintain roughly the same workflow we had with EC2 and a [similar action](./aws-codedeploy-action.md) we built.

 :::info